 Non-nucleoside reverse transcriptase inhibitors (NNRTIs) bind to reverse transcriptase and prevent HIV from replicating.

 Some examples of NNRTIs include:

 - rilpivirine (Edurant)

-PIs impede another viral enzyme, HIV protease.
-HIV requires protease to replicate.
+Protease inhibitors (PIs) impede another enzyme called HIV protease.
+HIV also requires protease to replicate.

 - atazanavir (Reyataz)